RAS-University/robotic-courses/docs/kinematics.md

 While you don’t need to be an expert in any one of these areas, having a comfortable grasp of each will make your study of kinematics more productive and enjoyable.

- **Note on Course Level**:
+ **Note on Course Level**

->***This is a basic course on kinematics**.
+> This is a basic course on kinematics.
 Readers, interested in latest advances on kinematic control, should complete their training with the <a href="https://ras-university.github.io/robotic-courses/docs/singularities"> advanced kinematics module</a> treating singularities and other advanced kinematics analysis.*
 ---

 ## 2. General Motivation